hihihippp/scottsievert.github.io/src/source/_posts/2014-07-30-simple-python-parallelism.markdown

 <!--More-->

-Perhaps the biggest barrier to parallelization is that it can be very complicated to include, at least for the part of the scientific community I'm in.
+Perhaps the biggest barrier to parallelization is that it can be very complicated to include, at least for the niche of the scientific community I'm in.
 I spent a while looking at the [IPython parallization framework][ipy] and various other packages, but they all gave me mysterious bugs so I decided to use the [multiprocessing library][multi] for this simple task.
-Without [this Medium article][medium], I would be lost in threads and classes that add significant speed boots but seem to be default in basic parallelization libraries.
+Without [this Medium article][medium], I would be lost in threads and classes that add significant speed boosts but seem to be default in basic parallelization libraries.

-There are *extremely* large speed gains through these other toolboxes.
-The GPU has thousands of cores, while your CPU only uses a few.
+I want to emphasize that there are *extremely* large speed gains through these other toolboxes and it's probably worth it to learn those toolboxes if you need those speed gains.
+The GPU has thousands of cores, while your CPU only has a few.
 Of course, an easy and simple solution uses the least complex methods, meaning this simple parallelization uses the CPU.
 There are massive gains for using more complex solutions.

 I don't want to add another package to Python's list of parallel toolboxes (again, [competing standards][xkcd]), but let's define